What Is Seitan? Learn All About This Protein-Packed Food

 BBQ Seitan ‘Ribs’

-There are legit infinite ways to cook seitan.
+There are legit infinite ways to cook it.
 You could pan-fry it with soy sauce for an East Asian dish, simmer it with curry for some Indian cuisine, or grill it up outdoors for a BBQ-inspired meal.
-Seitan works well with pretty much any sauces, spices, and flavorings, so try adding it to whatever meal you’re cooking for a yummy dose of vegan protein. 😋
+It works well with pretty much any sauces, spices, and flavorings, so try adding it to whatever meal you’re cooking for a yummy dose of vegan protein. 😋

 Summer Barbeque Seitan

-Prepared seitan is available at almost every health food store—it’s usually in the refrigerated section, sometimes alongside similar vegan foods like tofu.
-You can also make seitan from scratch with whole wheat flour, unbleached white flour, cold water, and vegetable stock.
+It’s available at almost every health food store—usually in the refrigerated section, sometimes alongside similar vegan foods like tofu.
+You can also make it from scratch with whole wheat flour, unbleached white flour, cold water, and vegetable stock.
 Snag Upton’s Naturals seitan at Whole Foods or Publix, Franklin Farms seitan at Sprouts, or Sweet Earth seitan at Kroger.

 If you can’t eat gluten but soy sits well with you, try tempeh!
 It’s a soy-based vegan food that’s full of protein and just as versatile as seitan.